gridbugs/gridbugs.org/content/blog/every-game-i-made-since-2019-had-a-lighting-bug/index.md

 {{ video_player_mp4_autoplay_loop(src="electric-organ-old-lighting.mp4") }}
 {{ video_player_mp4_autoplay_loop(src="electric-organ-new-lighting.mp4") }}

+### Small Wolf

+This bug also appears in another [small project](https://github.com/gridbugs/small-wolf/) I did a few years ago where I recreated a simple version of the Wolfenstein 3D render in javascript.
+Originally the brightness of the walls would get saturated at the max and min brightness causing the gradients to be lost, ruining the 3D effect.
+I fixed that while I was at it and it now looks much better.

+{{ video_player_mp4_autoplay_loop(src="small-wolf-old-lighting.mp4") }}
+{{ video_player_mp4_autoplay_loop(src="small-wolf-new-lighting.mp4") }}

+## Conclusion

 I'm not going to re-release any of the fixed games.
 This is partly because they were playtested on the buggy lighting system and fixing it may cause some parts